IESE Business School: Alumni

 The first alumni chapter was that of Catalonia, created in 1961.
 Regional groups for Valencia (Levante), Mallorca (Balearic Islands) and Madrid were established soon after, followed by Aragon (1973), Andalucia (1975), and Galicia, La Rioja, the Basque Country and Navarre (1986).
 The Argentine-Uruguayan chapter became the first foreign chapter in 1986; the U.S. alumni chapter was set up in 1987.
 In Warsaw (Poland) the alumni chapter is very significant, with 643 members in 2024.

-In 2021 an alumni meeting was held at the expanded Madrid campus and was attended by more than 5000 executives and business people.
+In 2021, an alumni meeting held at the expanded Madrid campus was attended by more than 5000 executives and business people.
+In 2025, the Global Alumni Meeting, which was held at the Madrid campus, was focused on artificial intelligence and business and was attended by more than 1,800 executives.